Scrum Master Performance: 5 important KPIs for evaluation

 Scrum Master Performance KPI #3: Trust

-Team members who trust each other work more efficiently.
-It is that easy.
+Team members who trust each other work together particularly efficiently.
 Trust is therefore one of the most important characteristics of a healthy team and thus also of the work of a Scrum Master.
-In order for trust to develop in teams, scrum masters must above all exemplify trust.
-To do this, they have to lead their team in a servant manner, again, “Servant Leadership” before.
+In order for trust to develop in teams, Scrum Masters must above all live trust.
+To do this, they must lead their team in a serving manner - you may have heard of “Servant Leadership”.

-One model you may know, that is correlated to "trust", is the 5 Scrum values: Courage, Respect, Focus, Openness and Commitment.
-They can be of great help when trying to improve trust.
-Measuring them - and trust itself - is not easy without tools.
-Because: Those metrics are often subjective.
-However, you can achieve a certain objectivity by continuously observing your team, writing down situations and observations and thus having indicators of trust that you can bring into the retrospective – in order to then work on the topics.
+Measuring trust is not easy without tools.
+This is because the metric is often subjective.
+However, you can achieve a certain level of objectivity by continuously observing your team, writing down exciting situations and observations, and thus having indicators for trust that you can take into the retrospective - in order to then work on the topics.

 By the way, you can find examples of this in the linked article: 5 examples of outputs & outcomes from retrospectives.